ibm-cloud-docs/schematics/getting-started.md

 **To provision your resources**:

 1. From the workspace details page, click **Generate plan** to create a Terraform execution plan.
 This plan equals the output of the `terraform plan` command.
-You can review the status of your plan in the **Recent activtity** section of your workspace details page.
+You can review the status of your plan in the **Recent activity** section of your workspace details page.
 2. Click **View log** to review the log files of your execution plan.
 The execution plan includes a summary of {{site.data.keyword.cloud_notm}} resources that must be created, modified, or deleted to achieve the state that you described in your Terraform configuration files.
 If you have syntax errors in your configuration files, you can review the error message in the log file.
 3. Apply your Terraform configuration by clicking **Apply plan**.
 This action equals the `terraform apply` command. {{site.data.keyword.cloud_notm}} Schematics starts provisioning, modifying, or deleting your {{site.data.keyword.cloud_notm}} resources based on what actions were identified in the execution plan.
 Depending on the type and number of resources that you want to provision, this process might take a few minutes, or even up to hours to complete.
 During this time, you cannot make changes to your workspace.
 4. After your resources are provisioned, review the log file to ensure that no errors occurred during the provisioning, modification, or deletion process.